Memories

 The Circle of Communication

 No matter which season in life we find ourselves, we have a need to communicate.
 Infants communicate with their parents by crying when they are hungry, tired, wet or in pain.
-Parents sometimes can even distinguish the complaint by the type of cry!
+Parents sometimes can even distinguish the complaint by the type of cry.
 As babies grow a little older, they add gestures, facial cues, and body language to their communication tools.
-Our almost six month old granddaughter, for example, rubs her eyes when she is sleepy, often smiles when we talk to her, and reaches for things that interest her.
-Babies’ babblings evolve into first words, then sentences, and later progress to putting those sentences together into complete thoughts.
+For example when she was a baby one of our grandchildren rubbed her eyes when she was sleepy, smiled when we talked to her, and reached for things that interested her.
+Babies’ babbling evolves into first words, then sentences, and later progresses to putting those sentences together into complete thoughts.

 Watching communication develop throughout childhood can be equally fascinating as children begin to enhance and clarify those thoughts through the use of descriptive adverbs, adjectives, and logical sentence structure.
 Maturation of these basic skills during the teen years and adulthood makes it possible to further expand one’s contribution to the world.
 Communicating ideas, sharing information, and telling stories are just a few of the ways we can do this.